Finding the lowest fares

 When is it worth getting a travelcard?

-Do you travel by public transport on the same route more than three or four days a week?
+Do you travel by public transport on the same route more than two or three days a week?
 Then it is worth getting a travelcard.

 In the BLS web shop, enter your route or zone and select the most suitable offer.
 If you have any questions, we will be happy to personally advise you at one of our BLS Travel Centres.